Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Experimental Assessment

 {\bf Benchmark Approaches.} For all experiments, we compare \sol\ with two benchmark solutions, i.e., the former version of \sol\ published in~\cite{alhazbi2023_ccnc} and the approach proposed by the authors in~\cite{alhazbi2023_arxiv}.
 We selected such solutions as they work successfully on \ac{PHY} data, i.e., I-Q samples, significantly outperforming other solutions in challenging scenarios, such as the one considered in this manuscript.
 Both approaches use the residual \ac{CNN} \emph{Resnet-18}, pre-trained on the \emph{ImageNet} dataset~\cite{ILSVRC15} and with the necessary modifications to the output layer necessary to fit the nature of the jamming detection problem.
-Specifically, the output layer of \ac{CNN} has been modified to consider two possible classes as output, i.e., either \emph{No-Jamming} or \emph{Jamming}.
+Specifically, we modified the output layer of \ac{CNN} to consider two possible classes as output, i.e., either \emph{No-Jamming} or \emph{Jamming}.
 Regarding the input layer, CNN works on images of size $224 \times 224$ constructed over I-Q samples collected from the wireless channel, which is optimal for comparison to \sol.
 To train CNN, we used the automated procedure \emph{trainNetwork} provided by Matlab.
 We set the batch size to $32$, the number of epochs to $1$, and the solver to \emph{adam}, similar to \cite{alhazbi2023_ccnc}.
-All the remaining hyperparameters have been set to their default values, available at \cite{trainCNN}.
+We set all remaining hyperparameters to their default values, available at~\cite{trainCNN}.